Last Updated on October 22, 2020

 - 18" HD POOL SCRUB BRUSH: Professional durable 18" wide swimming pool cleaning brush with a sturdy heavy-duty reinforced aluminum backed body and handle.
 Pole not included.
 Excellent brush for...

 - FAST POOL CLEANING: Wide pool scrubbing brush with five rows of durable stainless steel wire bristles and slightly curved ends.
-The brush allows you to quickly scrub and remove algae, calcium buildup...
+The brush allows you to quickly scrub and remove calcium buildup on...

 - EZ CLIP HANDLE: Handle comes with user-friendly EZ clip buttons that prevent your fingers from getting pinched or jammed while attaching or detaching a telescopic pole.
 Simply push down on the EZ clip...